7 of the Best SUV Family Cars from Swansway Group

 As your family gets bigger, your needs start to change when it comes to deciding which car to buy.
-Speedy little roadsters are no longer going to cut it, no matter how cool they make you look.
 Practicality nearly always wins out, meaning that you’ll probably need a vehicle that can fit car seats, prams, and maybe even a couple of dogs in the boot.
+Instead of speedy little roadsters in the form of the best sports cars, your efforts turn to seeking out the best 7 seater SUV or perhaps the best small SUV.

-While different shaped cars suit different families, one of the best family cars must surely be the SUV.
-With a high roof and equipped with up to seven seats, they provide plenty of space to transport your family and everything you’ll need for a family day out.
+While different shaped cars suit different families, the SUV must surely be one of the best family cars.
+With a high roof and generous boot, the best SUVs provide plenty of space to transport your brood and everything you’ll need for a family day out.
 But, even when you know what style you want, it can still be difficult to decide which car to buy with so many options available.

-Don’t worry, Swansway Group is here to help!
+Don’t worry, Swansway Group is here to help you find the best SUV for you!

 Forget about the hassle and stress of deciding which car to buy.
 Read on to discover the best family car to suit your needs and budget with the input of our resident Motoring Journalist John Swift!